gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@db-node # service mysql restart

-Check that MySQL is actually running and listening on all the hosts using the ``netstat`` command::
+Check that MySQL is actually running and listening on all the interfaces using the ``netstat`` command::

     root@db-node:~# netstat -nlp|grep 3306